 The IFC works every day to endorse scholarship, leadership, sportsmanship, and brotherhood to unify the fraternity community.
 The University of Iowa Interfraternity Council (IFC) serves as the governing body to the North-American Interfraternity Conference (NIC) fraternities chartered on Iowa’s campus.
 The main purpose of the IFC is to strengthen and promote the fraternity community.

 The Panhellenic women work together to unite sororities, empower women, focus on common goals, and create a network of support for chapters and members.
-The Panhellenic Council (PHC) is the governing and servicing body for the 14 National Panhellenic Conference (NPC) sororities and one associate chapter on campus.
+The Panhellenic Council (PHC) is the governing and servicing body for the 14 National Panhellenic Conference (NPC) sororities.